aws-amplify/docs/docs/ui/interactions/fragments/web/usage.md

 ## Use Cases

 ### Setting Up Voice Chat
-In order for voice input to work with Amazon Lex, you may have to enable output voice in [AWS Console](https://console.aws.amazon.com/console/home).
+In order for voice input to work with Amazon Lex, you may have to enable output voice in [AWS Management Console](https://console.aws.amazon.com/console/home).
 Under the Amazon Lex service, click on your configured Lex chatbot and go to settings -> General and pick your desired output voice.

 ### Listening to Chat Fulfillment
 Once a conversation session is finished, `amplify-chatbot` emits a custom event `chatCompleted` that your app can listen to: